Conoriscool48/jubilant-tribble/SECURITY.md

 # Security Policy

 ## Supported Versions
-You can use versions 5.1x and 4.0x and 5.0x and <4.0 aren't supported.
+You can use versions 5.1x and 4.0x.
+Versions 5.0x and <4.0 aren't supported.

 | Version | Supported          |
 | ------- | ------------------ |